 The EITI is a multi-stakeholder coalition of governments, companies, investors, civil society organisations, and partner organisations.
 A multi-stakeholder group oversees the EITI process in implementing countries and internationally through the EITI Board.

 - Implementing countries fund their processes in-country.
-Following a decision by the EITI Board meeting in October 2016 it was agreed that they are also required to make a financial contribution of USD 10,000 to the International Management of the EITI to help cover some of the support that they get from the international body.
+They are also required to make a financial contribution of USD 10,000 to the International Management of the EITI to help cover some of the support that they get from the international body.

 - Supporting countries contribute finacially, technically and politically.
 For a list of financial contributions in 2016, please see here.